Andouillette: Serving

 Andouillettes can be served either hot or cold, with the former much more common.
 As with all lower intestine sausages, andouillettes are to some extent an acquired taste.
-Their smell may offend people unaccustomed to the dish, especially when the tripes are not cooked right away, or thoroughly cleaned.
+Their smell may offend people, especially when the tripes are not cooked right away, or thoroughly cleaned.
 The texture is somewhat rougher than most sausages, as the content is coarsely cut.
 Properly done, they are braised long enough in water or stock to become very tender, then prepared for plating.
 The finished andouillettes can be pan-fried (sometimes breaded), it can also be served boiled, barbecued, or grilled, often with vegetables (primarily onions) in a mustard or red wine sauce.

 Popularity

-Andouillete is a common dish all over France but some regions are well known for their own recipes.
+Andouillette is a common dish all over France but some regions are well known for their own recipes.
 The most famous ones come from Troyes, Lyon, Cambrai and Chablis and are graded using the AAAAA (5 As) grading system.

 Clubs

 The Association Amicale des Amateurs d'Andouillette Authentique (AAAAA) 'The Friendly Club of Lovers of Authentic Andouillette' is a club formed by several food writers in 1970.
 It gives certificates ("diplôme") to producers of high-quality andouillettes.